suitcasemedia/recipes/README.md

 ## Tools used

 This project contains a Node API server built with Express and  a Lokijs in-memory database.
+This is located in `/backend/`

-The front end  React app generated with create-react-app under `frontend/`.
+The front end  React app generated with create-react-app under `/frontend/`.